HaimanotA/quiztour/README.md

 ## Features

- - The trav.quiz contains 5 questions and each question has four options.
-The user is expected to select one answer to a question.
+ - The trav.quiz contains 5 questions and each has four options.
+The user is expected to select one answer to one question.

-Existing Features
-The Love Maths Logo and Heading

-Featured at the top of the page, the Love Maths logo and heading is easy to see for the user.
-Upon viewing the page, the user will be able to see the name of the game.

 ### Existing Features